CSPT Annual Conference

 Aesthetics: Aesthetics has been an important, if fraught and contested, resource for democratic politics.
 Unlike resemblance or verisimilitude, representation and its characteristic organizations of truth, including narrative, image, and metaphor, make present what is absent.
 Mediated and from a distance, representation brings to appearance and therefore into politics what, under existing regimes of intelligibility, is unseen and/or unheard.
 This exemplifies its democratic possibility.
 Creativity, as well as distance, also, however, endanger democracy by de-emphasizing participatory politics and opening the way to representation’s manufacture of a “people” through deception and illusion, a concern that led Walter Benjamin, among others, to associate aestheticized politics with fascism.
 Through what aesthetic forms does democratic representation bring a people into being?
 How do democratic representatives re-present the desires, perceptions and experiences of their constituents?
 How should they?

 Institutions: The dominant institution of democratic representation – the competitive selection of leaders based on universal suffrage – has been subject to complaints of elitism, failure, and manipulation.
 In what competing ways can democratic representation be institutionalized?
 One longstanding alternative that has attracted renewed attention is sortition or selection by lot.
 Whether in the form of citizen panels or legislature by lot, what are the most powerful arguments for or against sortition as a viable democratic instrument?
 What other historical and contemporary models of aggregation and deliberation, from referenda and plebiscites, to rotation and randomization, and plural and non-territorial constituencies, might be available for institutional reimagination, renovation, and experimentation?

-Conference schedule here
+Conference schedule and registration here